matsixfive/encoder/README.md

 # File Encoder/Decoder

-This was originally meant to be a file compressor but rarely makes files smaller, just encodes/permutates them.
+This was originally meant to be a file compressor but rarely makes files smaller, just encodes them.

 ## How it works